Freelance Isn’t Free Act: Double Damages For Freelancers

 - An itemized list of services to be provided

 - A description of the rate and method of compensation

 - The date when the client will pay the freelancer

 New York City provides a model freelancer contract that meets the law’s requirements.

 What are the Freelance Isn’t Free Act regulations?

 Under the Freelance Isn’t Free Act, NYC freelancers must receive a written contract that details the date they will receive payment for their services.
-The law includes fines for clients who do not provide a written contract, including penalties up to $25,000 for repeat offenders.
-The law also states that freelancers must receive payment within 30 days of completing the work.
+The NYC freelance law includes fines for clients who do not provide a written contract, including penalties up to $25,000 for repeat offenders.
+The Act also states that freelancers must receive payment within 30 days of completing the work.

 The Freelance Isn’t Free Act also includes anti-retaliation provisions, barring clients from retaliating against freelancers who use the Act to receive payment.
 Freelancers can file in court to collect double damages, or double the amount owed in the contract, plus attorney fees.

-What can independent contractors do if their rights are violated?
+What can freelancers do if their rights are violated?

 Learn more about independent contractor protections, legal penalties, and filing a claim.